Proviso West High School: Academics

 Proviso West's class of 2008 had an average composite ACT score of 16.7.
 77.5% of the senior class graduated.
-Proviso West did not make Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
+Proviso West did not make Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 Neither the school overall, nor any of its four student subgroups met expectations in reading or mathematics.
 The school is listed as being in its fifth year of academic watch.

 Athletics

 Proviso West competes in the West Suburban Conference.
 The school is a member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state.
 Teams are stylized as the Panthers.

 The school sponsors interscholastic teams for young men and women in basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, and volleyball.
 Young men may compete in baseball, football, and wrestling, while young women may compete in bowling, cheerleading, and softball.
 Calvin Davis was named athletic director at Proviso West in July 2013 after spending the previous ten years as Director of Sports Administration for the Chicago Public Schools.

 The following teams have finished in the top four of their respective IHSA sponsored state championship tournaments or meets: